 - frequent urination

 Symptoms in children may resemble other disorders.
-It is important to get medical attention for a child experiencing any of symptoms listed above.
+It’s important to get medical attention for a child experiencing any of the symptoms listed above.

 PKD is generally inherited.
 Less commonly, it develops in people who have other serious kidney problems.
 There are three types of PKD.

 Autosomal dominant PKD

 Autosomal dominant (ADPKD) is sometimes called adult PKD.
 According to the University of Chicago Medicine, it accounts for about 90 percent of cases.
 Someone who has a parent with PKD has a 50 percent chance of developing this condition.

 Symptoms usually develop later in life, between the ages of 30 and 40.
 However, some people begin to experience symptoms in childhood.

 Autosomal recessive PKD

 Autosomal recessive PKD (ARPKD) is much less common than ADPKD.
-It is also inherited, but both parents must carry the gene for the disease.
+It’s also inherited, but both parents must carry the gene for the disease.

-People who are carriers of ARPKD will not have symptoms if they have only one gene.
-If they inherit two genes, one from each parent, they will have ARPKD.
+People who are carriers of ARPKD won’t have symptoms if they have only one gene.
+If they inherit two genes, one from each parent, they’ll have ARPKD.